rgpihlstrom/Multiple-Linear-Regression/README.md

 Historically prices are set using several sources of data that is presented to agents in the form of a Comparative Market Analysis (CMA) report.
 The CEO is wondering if there are other sources of data to help triangulate the prices set for newly listed homes.

-Overall, pressures is mounting as home market dynamics are increasing as well as customer expectations and competition faced from other boutique reality firms.
+Overall, pressure is mounting as home market dynamics, customer expectations, and competition from other boutique reality firms are increasing.

 ## Data